 If you have shared personal data in our GitHub repositories, then please contact GitHub.If you want to opt out from our newsletter, click on the Unsubscribe link at the bottom of such emails.
 If you want to configure your preferences regarding other emails we may send you as a customer, please follow this link.

-Event Store Cloud has passed its annual SOC 2 Type 1 audit by an independent third-party auditor.
+Event Store Cloud has passed its annual SOC 2 Type 2 audit by an independent third-party auditor.
 Our report is available for customer review under NDA.
-If interested in the report, please contact us.
+If interested in the report, please complete the form here.

 4. ISO 27001:2013